TIMELINE

 Son Charles Noel Born

-Ada returned to Wilberforce, Ohio for the birth
+Ada Returned to Wilberforce, OH, for the Birth

 1907